 The best places in Costa Rica to scuba dive are Playas del Coco, Ocotal, Tamarindo, Flamingo, Manuel Antonio, Uvita, Drake Bay, Puerto Viejo and Cahuita.
 You can find scuba diving shops in all those places.

 Scuba Diving, Playa Flamingo, Costa Rica

-I went with Pacific Coast Dive Center in Flamingo and I highly recommend them.
-They have a large boat with a bathroom and also offer private excursions for snorkeling, diving and boat parties.
-If you’re interested in diving, snorkeling or renting out their boat, feel free to contact us and we’ll help you put your trip together.
+If you’re interested in diving or snorkeling, feel free to fill out the form below and we’ll help you put your trip together.
 If you want to get your PADI scuba diving certification, I recommend them 100% and ask for Fernando to be your instructor!